masato1122/md2tau/README.md

 sed2tau
 -------------

-* To extract linewidth or lifetime of phonons from the SED
+* To extract linewidth or lifetime of phonons from SEDs

 Prerequisite
 -----------------